DylanZhao123/JobScrapper/README.md

 A web scraping tool for collecting AI-related job postings from US job platforms (LinkedIn, Indeed).
 Generates static Excel reports in the first phase, with potential for expansion into an automated quarterly scraping system.

+> ⚠️ **Important**: This tool is for educational and research purposes.
+Users are responsible for complying with all applicable laws, Terms of Service, and regulations.
+See [Usage Notes & Compliance](#important-usage-notes--compliance) section for details.

 ## Features

 - **Dual Job Category Scraping**: Scrapes both core AI jobs (high relevance) and AI-related jobs (low relevance) in one run